rhelsing/staple/README.md

 ##todo

-* plastic should be theme/template (includes) of other files
+* plastic should be theme/template: seperate generator?

 ##lower priority todo
 * declaring as dependency does not load it? vs don't require other gems